gluzangi/winansible/README.md

 * [pacman] - ported package management system from Archlinux
 * [python and python-pip] - Python programming language, use pip to install and manage software packages written in Python.

-## Installation
+## Porting To Windows Environment Preparation

-winAnsible requires a preinstallation of [MSYS2](http://msys2.github.io/) to run.
+1. winAnsible requires a preinstallation of [MSYS2](http://msys2.github.io/) to run.

-Download and extract the [latest pre-built release](http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20161025.exe).
+2. Download and extract the [latest pre-built release](http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20161025.exe).

-Start the terminal.
+3. Start the MSYS2 terminal.

 ##### Installation Restrictions:
 + MSYS2 can't be installed on FAT* partitions.